TrueRou/maimai.py/docs/client.md

 The client is compiled using Nuitka.
 Please download it from the [Releases](https://github.com/TrueRou/maimai.py/releases) page.

-Our client supports Windows, MacOS, and Linux.
+Our client supports Windows and Linux.
 Please download the appropriate version for your system.

 ## Usage